Additive normal tempered stable processes for equity derivatives and power law scaling: Proofs

 \end{enumerate} Second, we verify that $t\,\sigma^2_t\,\eta_t$ and $t\,\sigma_t^{2\,\alpha}\,\eta_t^\alpha/k_t^{1-\alpha}$ go to zero.
 The expressions $t^{1+\delta}\,\bar{ \sigma}^2\, \bar{\eta}$ and $t^{1+\delta\alpha-\beta(1-\alpha)}\,\bar{\sigma}^{2\alpha}\,\bar{ \eta}^\alpha/\bar{k}^{1-\alpha}$ go to zero as $t$ goes to zero because of the conditions $\delta>-\min\left(\beta,\frac{1-\beta(1-\alpha)}{\alpha}\right)$ and $\beta\leq \frac{1}{1-\alpha/2}$

 \paragraph{Proof of Proposition \ref{theorem:NewAdditive}} $ $

-We prove the thesis using the definition of Additive process. \begin{enumerate} \item By hypothesis $r_0=0$ and by {\bf Definition \ref{definition:Additive}} $X_0=0$ almost surely.
-Thus, $X_{r_0}=0$ almost surely. \item Independence of increments follows from the monotonicity of $r_t$. \item Stochastic continuity w.r.t. time follows from stochastic continuity of the Additive process and continuity of the function $r_t$
+We prove the thesis using the definition of additive process \citep[][Def.14.1 p.455]{Cont}. \begin{enumerate} \item By hypothesis $r_0=0$ and by definition of additive process $X_0=0$ almost surely.
+Thus, $X_{r_0}=0$ almost surely. \item Independence of increments follows from the monotonicity of $r_t$. \item Stochastic continuity w.r.t. time follows from stochastic continuity of the additive process and continuity of the function $r_t$

 \end{enumerate}